brainDensed/ERC20-Token-Client/README.md

 1. Connect your MetaMask wallet.
 2. Use the interface to transfer, burn, or (if owner) mint/pause/unpause tokens.

+## Backend / Smart Contract

+The smart contract code and deployment instructions are available at: [boner-token-server](https://github.com/brainDensed/ERC20-Token)

 ## Notes

 - Make sure you are connected to the same network as the deployed contract (e.g., Sepolia).